Jobinjoseph/Explosion_Risk_Simulation/README.md

 # 💥 Explosion Risk Model

-This R project calculates explosion risks in bunker and tunnel structures using formulas from the **TLM ** guidelines.
+This R project calculates individual and collective explosion risks for people near explosion storage facilities using formulas from the **TLM ** guidelines.
 It automates several engineering steps, including overpressure estimation, duration of impact, and wall friction adjustments.

 ---

 ## 📁 Structure

-- `main_script.R` – Main script to run the calculation
+- `Personen_Kollektives_Risiko.R` – Main script to run the calculation
-- `WA_Lager_functions.R` – Contains all modular functions used in the calculation
+- `Explosion_Risk_functions.R` – Contains all modular functions used in the calculation
 - `data/example_input.xlsx` – Example Excel input file (can be replaced with your own)
 - `packages.R` – Script to install and load required R packages
 - `requirements.txt` – Informational list of required R packages